OBF/obf-docs/Affiliated-project-FAQ.md

-# Affiliated and core project FAQ
+# Open Bioinformatics Foundation affiliated and core project FAQ

-## Q: How do I apply for Affiliated Project status?
+## Q: How do I apply for OBF Affiliated Project status?

 Assuming your project meets, or intends to soon meet, all of the requirements in our [affiliated project policy](obf-docs/Affiliated-Project-Policy.md), please